SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 All documentation for Spartacus resides in the `_pages` folder that is located in the root of this repository.

-The following sections are intended to help you get up-and-running with everything you need to start contributing to the Spartacus documentation repository.
+The following sections are intended to help you get up and running with everything you need to start contributing to the Spartacus documentation repository.

 ## Working with Visual Studio Code